codename1995/SCHIZ_Classifier/README.md

 Thanks for their contributions.

 ## Contact
-If any question, please contact codename1995@shu.edu.cn
+If you have any questions, please contact me (codename1995@shu.edu.cn) or my supervisor Prof. Zhi Liu (liuzhi@staff.shu.edu.cn).

 ## License
 This code is distributed under MIT LICENSE.